Find out what it means when you're told your car is an insurance write-off.

 So what you consider to be just a panel dent or paintwork scratch, your insurance company may consider to be a total loss if the cost of repairing the damage is more than half the value of the car, for example.

-These categories came in to force ten years ago, and have recently been updated with the hope that they'll lead to more cars being repaired rather than simply written off for commercial reasons.
+These categories came into force in 1996 and were updated in 2017 with the hope they'll lead to more cars being repaired rather than simply written off for commercial reasons.

 Category AThese cars are damaged beyond repair and must never be driven again.
 The car will be crushed and no parts can be salvaged.